-When the mix is the right combination, it will bind together when you squeeze it but easily break apart when disturbed.
-Water will be sufficiently retained without oversaturating.
+When the mix is the right combination, it will bind together when you squeeze it, but easily break apart when disturbed.
+Water will be sufficiently retained without over saturating.

 Water wisely.
 For most plants, an inch of water a week, including rainfall, is plenty.
 The most efficient way to irrigate is by using a soaker hose.
-They deliver water slowly and on target, allowing the roots time to absorb the moisture.
+These hoses deliver water slowly and on target, allowing the roots time to absorb the moisture.
 Automatic timers are another way to water with ease.

 Use Mulch.
 Add a three-inch layer of organic mulch around your plants.
 Mulch will insulate the soil, keeping it cooler in summer and warmer in winter.
-It also helps to retain moisture, suppress weeds and acts as a barrier to diseases that may come from the soil.
+It also helps to retain moisture, suppress weeds, and acts as a barrier to diseases that may come from the soil.

-It’s important to know the source of your mulch.
+It is important to know the source of your mulch.
 Especially when using it in a vegetable garden.
 Some mulch can contain unacceptable levels of harmful chemicals.
-Look for mulch with a seal from The Mulch and Soil Council.
+Look for mulch with a seal from “The Mulch and Soil Council”.
 They certify bagged mulches and soils to be free of harmful ingredients.
 If you don’t find their seal, ask your provider if they know the source of their mulch and soil.

 Use patience with pest control.
 Pests are usually a given in any vegetable garden, but with a little patience, nature usually takes care of the problem.
 Only about 3% of the insects in your garden are actually harmful pests.
-A good, safe and effective “spray” is a combination of Neem oil and Dr. Bronners Sal Suds.
-Mix 1/4 cup each of the oil and soap to a gallon spray container, then fill with water.
+A good, safe, and effective “spray” is a combination of Neem oil and Dr. Bronners Sal Suds.
+Mix 1/4 cup each of the oil and soap in a gallon spray container, then fill to the top with water.
 Gently stir and spray on the plants.

 Don’t over fertilize.
 Too much fertilizer can promote plenty of lush green growth but result in less fruit and a smaller harvest.
-Excessive fertilizer can also be harmful to your plants and the soil.
+Excessive fertilizer can also be harmful to your plants and soil.
 Instead, add as much organic compost as possible.
 Incorporate it into the rest of the soil so you can give your plants the nutrients they need naturally.